 However, before self-driving cars become an option for consumers, auto insurance requirements and regulations must change.
-Discussions must also be held about accident liability, cybersecurity risks and how these factors affect insurance premiums.
+Discussions must also be held about accident liability, cybersecurity risks and how these factors will affect insurance premiums.

 To learn more, we spoke to several experts about how autonomous vehicles will impact the auto insurance industry.